pingcap/docs-cn/tidb-configuration-file.md

 - The value of this configuration will initialize the value of the system variable [`tidb_enable_ddl`](/system-variables.md#tidb_enable_ddl)
 - Before v6.3.0, this configuration is set by `run-ddl`.

+### `tidb_stmt_summary_enable_persistent` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> Statements summary persistence is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ Controls whether to enable statements summary persistence.
++ Default value: `false`
++ For more details, see [Persist statements summary](/statement-summary-tables.md#persist-statements-summary).

+### `tidb_stmt_summary_filename` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> Statements summary persistence is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ When statements summary persistence is enabled, this configuration specifies the file to which persistent data is written.
++ Default value: `tidb-statements.log`

+### `tidb_stmt_summary_file_max_days` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> Statements summary persistence is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ When statements summary persistence is enabled, this configuration specifies the maximum number of days to keep persistent data files.
++ Default value: `3`
++ Unit: day
++ You can adjust the value based on the data retention requirements and disk space usage.

+### `tidb_stmt_summary_file_max_size` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> Statements summary persistence is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ When statements summary persistence is enabled, this configuration specifies the maximum size of a persistent data file.
++ Default value: `64`
++ Unit: MiB
++ You can adjust the value based on the data retention requirements and disk space usage.

+### `tidb_stmt_summary_file_max_backups` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> Statements summary persistence is an experimental feature.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ When statements summary persistence is enabled, this configuration specifies the maximum number of data files that can be persisted. `0` means no limit on the number of files.
++ Default value: `0`
++ You can adjust the value based on the data retention requirements and disk space usage.

 ## proxy-protocol

 Configuration items related to the PROXY protocol.